brodycj/cordova-sqlite-evplus-legacy-attach-detach-free/README.md

 ## Status

-- A recent version of the Cordova CLI (such as `6.5.0`) is recommended.
+- A recent version of the Cordova CLI (such as `6.5.0` or `7.1.0`) is recommended.
+(Cordova CLI 8.x includes `cordova-android@7`, NOT supported by this plugin due to [litehelpers/Cordova-sqlite-storage#729](https://github.com/litehelpers/Cordova-sqlite-storage/issues/729).)
 Cordova versions older than `6.0.0` are missing the `cordova-ios@4.0.0` security fixes.
 In addition it is *required* to use `cordova prepare` in case of cordova-ios older than `4.3.0` (Cordova CLI `6.4.0`).
 - Default location for iOS is `Library/LocalDatabase`, will *not* be backed up to iCloud (may **not** be changed in this version)
-- Free support is available in [litehelpers / Cordova-sqlite-evplus-legacy-attach-detach-free / issues](https://github.com/litehelpers/Cordova-sqlite-evplus-legacy-attach-detach-free/issues); premium commercial support is available by contacting: sales@litehelpers.net
+- Free support is available in [litehelpers / Cordova-sqlite-evplus-legacy-attach-detach-free / issues](https://github.com/litehelpers/Cordova-sqlite-evplus-legacy-attach-detach-free/issues); premium commercial support is available by contacting: <sales@litehelpers.net>
 - Patches patches will *NOT* be accepted on this project due to potential licensing issues.
-- Status for the target platforms:
-  - Android: now using [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector) (with sqlite `3.8.10.2`), with support for FTS3/FTS4 and R-Tree, and REGEXP support using PCRE 8.37 as built from [liteglue / Android-sqlite-native-driver-regexp-pcre](https://github.com/liteglue/Android-sqlite-native-driver-regexp-pcre)
-  - iOS/macOS/Windows: sqlite `3.8.10.2` embedded
 - SQLite `3.8.10.2` included in this plugin version, with the following definitions:
   - `NDEBUG` on Windows (Release build only)
   - `SQLITE_THREADSAFE=2` on Android/iOS/macOS (`SQLITE_THREADSAFE=1` on Windows)